 Building a culture of wellness and wellbeing

-“Most leaders know that their biggest investment is their people, so if you are gonna spend a lot of money on bringing people onboard, you better build the culture and the community that is gonna engage those people and put the right resources and tools so that they can be successful and continue to build their careers”, says Jennifer.
+“Most leaders know that their biggest investment is their people, so if you are gonna spend a lot of money on bringing people onboard, you better build the culture and the community that is gonna engage those people and put the right resources and tools so that they can be successful and continue to build their careers”, says Paxton.

 Research shows that engaged employees are more productive and stay in the company for the long run.
 Therefore, strategies aiming to achieve high rates of engagement are the way to go.
 And the workforce of today wants to work for companies that show commitment to the work their employees do and that also put in place strategies with a positive impact on their wellness and wellbeing.
 Here’s how: